biojava/biojava.github.io/_wikis/BioJava:CookBookLegacy.md

     write them as Fasta](Biojava:Cookbook:SeqIO:GBtoFasta "wikilink")?
 -   [How do I turn an ABI sequence trace into a BioJava Sequence](Biojava:Cookbook:SeqIO:ABItoSequence "wikilink")?
+-   [How do I work with nextgen sequencing reads in FASTQ format](Biojava:Cookbook:SeqIO:FASTQ "wikilink")?
 -   [How does sequence I/O work in BioJava](Biojava:Cookbook:SeqIO:Echo "wikilink")?